 The second strand, and ultimately the most important one for our purposes, was the recognition by Sir George Beatson that many breast cancers, though not all, were under the control of the ovaries in premenopausal women, and that breast cancers (both in the breast and at distant sites) could regress if the ovaries were resected .
 This deep insight was ignored and forgotten for many years, but eventually served as the basis for our modern understanding of breast cancer biology.

 BREAST CANCER AS A FAMILY OF DISEASES

 The modern synthesis of breast cancer biology began with the discovery of the estrogen receptor (ER) in the 1960s, and the recognition by the mid-1970s that the ER could be measured in human breast cancers and predicted therapeutic response to manipulations of the internal hormonal milieu .
 The recognition that the ER played a key role in many breast cancers also led to the development of numerous agents targeting either the ER or its ligand, estrogen.

 These agents included, famously, the selective ER modulator tamoxifen, an agent which perhaps represented the first real molecularly-targeted therapy in all of oncology, and to this day the agent that has arguably saved more lives than any other in all of oncology.

 Tamoxifen was followed by numerous other agents (e.g. aromatase inhibitors, LHRH agonists, fulvestrant; and steroidal agents in the progesterone, androgen, and estrogen families), but serves as an excellent example of targeted therapy.
-First, measure the target (in this case, the ER, though the progesterone receptor was soon added as a measure of an intact ER pathway); then use the target to determine ...
+First, measure the target (in this case, the ER, though the progesterone receptor was soon added as a measure of an intact ER pathway); then use the target ...